Undivided Resources

 After age three, eligibility requires a diagnosed developmental disability that constitutes a substantial disability for that child or adult.
 (For more info, check out this advocacy manual titled Rights Under the Lanterman Act, published by Disability Rights California.
 It’s available in sixteen languages!)

-A developmental disability under CA law is a disability that:
+A developmental disability under California law is a disability that meets the following three criteria:

-• continues, or can be expected to continue, indefinitely; and
+2. Continues, or can be expected to continue, indefinitely

-• constitutes a substantial disability for that child or adult.
+3. Constitutes a substantial disability for that child or adult

 This is a disability that results in “significant functional limitations” in three or more of the following areas, as determined by a Regional Center and as compared to a child or young adult’s same-age typically developed peers: